GekkoFyre/small-world-deluxe/README.md

 | :--------: | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: |
 | **Status** | [![pipeline status](https://code.gekkofyre.io/amateur-radio/small-world-deluxe/badges/experimental/pipeline.svg)](https://code.gekkofyre.io/amateur-radio/small-world-deluxe/-/commits/experimental) | [![pipeline status](https://code.gekkofyre.io/amateur-radio/small-world-deluxe/badges/develop/pipeline.svg)](https://code.gekkofyre.io/amateur-radio/small-world-deluxe/-/commits/develop) | [![pipeline status](https://code.gekkofyre.io/amateur-radio/small-world-deluxe/badges/master/pipeline.svg)](https://code.gekkofyre.io/amateur-radio/small-world-deluxe/-/commits/master) |

-As a software project just only semi-recently borne mid-July, 2019, `Small World Deluxe` is an ultra-modern weak-signal digital communicator powered by low bit-rate, digital voice codecs such as the highly regarded and open-source [Codec2](https://en.wikipedia.org/wiki/Codec_2), with others like [FT8](https://physics.princeton.edu/pulsar/K1JT/wsjtx.html) and [related](https://www.jtdx.tech/) to come within the near future.
+As a software project only semi-recently borne mid-July, 2019, `Small World Deluxe` is an ultra-modern weak-signal digital communicator powered by low bit-rate, digital voice codecs such as the highly regarded and open-source [Codec2](https://en.wikipedia.org/wiki/Codec_2), with others like [FT8](https://physics.princeton.edu/pulsar/K1JT/wsjtx.html) and [related](https://www.jtdx.tech/) to come within the near future.
 Typical usage requires a radio transceiver with [SSB support](https://en.wikipedia.org/wiki/Single-sideband_modulation) and a [personal computer](https://en.wikipedia.org/wiki/Personal_computer) with a capable sound-card.
 Said computer must also be powerful enough to be running a modern [operating system](https://en.wikipedia.org/wiki/Operating_system) that is still supported with regular updates ([see requirements below](#General-Requirements)).

 Having been written from the ground-up with the C++ programming language and the [Qt5 Project](https://www.qt.io/) set of libraries, which is the standard within the computing industry for cross-platform software applications that make use of a GUI, this project is designed for ease-of-use by both computer programmer and casual amateur radio user alike.
 We have also implemented the [Hamlib libraries](https://hamlib.github.io/) so that our users have the easiest time possible configuring their radios with `Small World Deluxe`.